keephq/keep/README.md

 poetry install
 ```

-<h5>From now on, Keep should be installed locally and accessible from your CLI, test it by executing:</h5>
+From now on, Keep should be installed locally and accessible from your CLI, test it by executing:

 ```
 keep version
 ```

-Get a Slack incoming webhook using [this tutorial](https://api.slack.com/messaging/webhooks) and use Keep to configure it:
+<h5>Get a Slack incoming webhook using <a href="https://api.slack.com/messaging/webhooks">this tutorial</a> and use Keep to configure it:</h5>

 ```
 keep config provider --provider-type slack --provider-id slack-demo
 ```

 Paste the Slack Incoming Webhook URL (e.g. <https://hooks.slack.com/services/...>) and you're good to go 👌

-<h6>**If you don't want to create your own webhook, you can follow these easy 3 steps:**
+<h6>** If you don't want to create your own webhook, you can follow these easy 3 steps: **

 1. Go to [keep's slack](https://keephq.dev/slack).

-2. Enter the # alerts-playground channel.
+2. Enter the #alerts-playground channel.

 3. In the channel's topic, you can find the webhook provided by Keep.